GNY (GNY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GNY Historical Price

-According to the latest data gathered on GNY live price page, the current price of GNY is 0.00545377USD.
-The circulating supply of GNY(GNY) is 178.27M GNY , giving it a market capitalization of $972.15K.
+According to the latest data gathered on GNY live price page, the current price of GNY is 0.00520705USD.
+The circulating supply of GNY(GNY) is 178.27M GNY , giving it a market capitalization of $928.50K.

 The GNY Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GNY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.